 Proverbs 16:19 Better to be of a humble spirit with the lowly, Than to divide the spoil with the proud.

-What Job failed to see was that God is Righteousness
+What Job failed to see was the Righteousness of God.

 God is Righteous

 We get our righteousness from Him, we are not righteous in and of ourselves or for what we have done.
 Our righteousness is as filthy rags.
 We only know righteousness through Him